-After luring 18-year-old Jolee Callan onto a hike “as friends,” ex-boyfriend Loren Bunner shot her and shoved her off a cliff.
+After luring his 18-year-old ex-girlfriend onto a hike "as friends," Loren Bunner shot Jolee Callan and shoved her off a cliff.
 Then, he nearly escaped justice after claiming that he was on the autism spectrum.

 Jolee Callan had her whole life ahead of her.
 The 18-year-old had a new boyfriend and was about to begin college when she agreed to meet her ex-boyfriend, Loren Daniel Bunner, for one last hiking trip.

 The trip was, presumably, meant to be a chance for the duo to come to an understanding about the future of their relationship — as friends.

 Instead, it ended with Callan’s brutal murder.